tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

 This means that `mapAccumR` is equivalent to [`reverse`](https://hackage.haskell.org/package/base-4.21.0.0/docs/Data-List.html)ing a list, applying `mapAccumL`, and then `reverse`ing the resulting list.
-I don't particularly see the point of `mapAccumL`, so I suggest rewriting it in terms of `reverse` and `mapAccumL`, and from there in terms of `for` and `State`.
+I don't particularly see the point of `mapAccumR`, so I suggest rewriting it in terms of `reverse` and `mapAccumL`, and from there in terms of `for` and `State`.